dspavankumar/keras-kaldi/README.md

 iterations.
 When the validation loss reduces by less than 0.002 between successive iterations, learning rate is halved.
 Training is continued till learning rate is scaled 18 times.

+## Results on Timit Phone Recognition

+Timit database of 8 kHz sampling rate was used to train monophone, triphone (300 pdfs), LDA+MLLT (500 pdfs) and DNN models.

+Phone error rates are as follows:
+Monophone: 34.25%
+Triphone: 30.44%
+LDA+MLLT: 27.03%
+DNN: 23.70%

 ## Contributors
 D S Pavan Kumar